tuhinpal/WhatsBot/public/readme.txt

-this directory will be served publicly
+This directory will be served publicly !